Innoactive/Creator/.Documentation/articles/pro/03-desktop-mode.md

 # Desktop Mode

 The Desktop Mode is part of our Innoactive Creator PRO offer and allows you to run your training applications without the need of a VR headset.
 You can perform the training using keyboard and mouse on a regular desktop PC.
-The training course created in Innoactive Creator does not need to be adapted to run in Desktop mode.
+The training course created in Innoactive Creator does not need to be adapted to run in desktop mode.
 Just build your training for both VR and non-VR and you can switch even during runtime between a training experience in VR and a training experience using keyboard and mouse.

 ## Setup in Unity